-- Leaders should demonstrate an efficient and effective self-rescue, getting back on their board with minimal effort in both moving water and inland open water; - Leaders should recover a SUP paddler and their equipment, in both environments, ready to continue the journey; - Leaders will demonstrate landing a conscious, but incapacitated, SUP paddler in both moving water and inland open water; - The Leader has a variety of options to assist a SUP paddler that cannot make progress in both moving water and inland open water; - Leaders must have an appropriate towing system ready for use at all times, and must show effective strategies for towing a casualty to a point of shelter.
+Leaders should demonstrate an efficient and effective self-rescue, getting back on their board with minimal effort;

+- Leaders should recover a SUP paddler and their equipment, ready to continue the journey; - Leaders will demonstrate landing a conscious, but incapacitated, SUP paddler; - The Leader has a variety of options to assist a SUP paddler that cannot make progress; - Leaders must have an appropriate towing system ready for use at all times, and must show effective strategies for towing a casualty to a point of shelter.
 They must be aware of the need for flexibility and be able to drop and pick up the tow with ease.
-They should demonstrate both single and multiple tows; - Leaders are able to rescue an unconscious paddler from deep water and recover them to a point of safety and initiate simulated emergency evacuation procedures in both moving water and inland open water.
+They should demonstrate both single and multiple tows; - Leaders are able to rescue an unconscious paddler from deep water and recover them to a point of safety and initiate simulated emergency evacuation.